 These areas are responsible for balance and movement, and marijuana can alter these functions.

 This area regulates anxiety, fear, and emotions.
 When affected by the THC, individuals can feel panic or paranoia.

-Is Marijuana Only a Depressant?
+Is Marijuana a Depressant F.A.Q’s

 Marijuana is not only a depressant, but it also acts as a hallucinogen and stimulant.
 Stimulants, unlike depressants, increase your blood pressure and heart rate.
 They trigger mood-elevating effects and make you feel energetic and alert.